greymind/WebApiToTypeScript/README.md

 * Generates typed endpoints with required and optional parameters for GET, PUT, POST and DELETE verbs
 * Generates enumerations and interfaces for DTOs used in all controller actions
 * Generates Angular service to expose typed `call()` function to fetch response from server
 * Generates typed views to use on front-end
+* Generates resources files based on .resx files

 ## Examples
 Take a look at the generated files and sample test files [here](https://github.com/greymind/WebApiToTypeScript/tree/master/src/WebApiTestApplication/Scripts)